The purpose of this Information Note

 - (may be included in the Home Office application fee or paid separately if the application is made by post within the UK)

 There may also be certain mandatory costs to use a visa application centre/ Sopra Steria UKVCAS service point, and additional optional services.
-These costs are in relation to applications to the Home Office and further information can be found below for:
+These costs are usually set by the Home Office’s commercial partners and are in relation to applications to the Home Office.
+Further information can be found below for:

 - Applications submitted OUTSIDE the UK, offered at the visa application centre